 Rishabh works with team of Accounts, finance and Admin.
 His contribution in the team is related to monitoring and reviewing accounts, compliance of various applicable laws, and financial analysis and reporting.
 He is B.Com(H) graduate from School of Open Learning, Delhi University and has cleared Chartered Accounts IPCC examination.
 He has overall 12 years of experience including CA internship with companies operating in various sectors.
 He likes to explore new places, meet new people and watching cricket.

 Senior Communications Associate

-As part of the Mysore project, Shabharisha's primary role is to provide technical support at the community-run telecentres.
-He also provides technical training to intermediaries at our information centres.
+As part of the Prakriye project, Shabharisha's primary role is to provide technical support at the community-run telecenters.
+He also provides technical training to intermediaries at our information centers.
 He is passionate about free software and involved in capacity-building workshops.
 He also contributes to film-making including editing and camera work.

 He has trained in hardware and networking from Jetking.
 He has completed his Bachelor's degree from the Karnataka State Open University (KSOU).

-He likes to explore open street mapping and gaming.
+He likes to explore mapping on OpenStreetMap and gaming.

 Shreeja is involved in community media production at IT for Change.
 As one of the core trainers of Prakriye, she plays a key role in building gender awareness among adolescent girls and boys, women and line department officials.
 She is also responsible for implementation of the project and facilitation of community meetings.

 Shreeja has a Master’s degree in Women's Studies from the University of Mysore and a diploma in early childhood education.